Interested in a particular program? Visit the program website to learn more:

 Western's English Language Centre allows academically eligible students interested in pursuing a graduate degree at Western the opportunity to receive a conditional offer of admission to graduate studies without successful completion of an English language proficiency test.
 The condition is that the student must, in lieu of such a test, successfully complete Western English Language Centre's program.
 For more information, please visit http://englishlanguage.uwo.ca/.

-The Teaching Support Centre offers communication and orientation programs for International Graduate Students at Western.
+The Centre for Teaching and Learning (CTL) offers communication and orientation programs for International Graduate Students at Western.
 These programs are designed to help international students make the transition to living in Canada, and they also allow students to develop English language skills for the classroom.

 International Teaching Assistant Day is a half-day conference held in early September, while the other courses are offered at various times throughout the year.

-The TSC also oversees Communication Strategies for International Graduate Students: Surviving and Thriving in Canadian Academia (CSIGS), an e-book primarily for international and newcomer Canadian graduate students to familiarize them with the norms of communication in Canada.
+The CTL also oversees Communication Strategies for International Grad Students (CSIGS), an e-book primarily for international and newcomer Canadian graduate students to familiarize them with the norms of communication in Canada.

 Equity and Human Rights Services also oversees Western's Multicultural Calendar.